Site Overlay

 In 2009 Colonel Ray joined with 96 Kentucky State Senators and 35 State Representatives, The Family Trust Foundation of Kentucky and The American Civil Liberties Union of Kentucky to stop the advancement of two cases brought against Kentucky’s Homeland Security Law by the American Atheists, Inc. and the ACLU seeking to remove the name of “Almighty God” from Kentucky’s Homeland Security Law.

-Colonel Ronald Ray has had an active and vigorous life amassing a large history library, writing and speaking on public and Constitutional issues of national interest such as America’s Christian Heritage, “Exemplary Conduct” in the U.S. Armed Forces, the true relationship between Christianity and Politics, the Second Amendment, the history of the Vietnam War and MIA/POWs, and a variety of defense and current policy subjects.
+Colonel Ronald Ray combined his faith with an active and vigorous professional and public life.
+He was recognized professionally in the Who’s Who in America and Who’s Who in America Law and, armed with his extensive experience and prodigious knowledge of history, he was often asked to comment on current events appearing on multiple national television news broadcasts including: ABC World News Tonight, Larry King Live, Hannity and Combs, Fox and Friends, The Today Show, Fox News, Crossfire, and a large number of radio broadcasts spanning the nation.
+He amassed a large history library, writing and speaking on public and Constitutional issues of national interest such as America’s Christian Heritage, “Exemplary Conduct” in the U.S. Armed Forces, the true relationship between Christianity and Politics, the Second Amendment, the history of the Vietnam War and MIA/POWs, and a variety of defense and current policy subjects.

-After suffering cognitive decline for ten years, Colonel Ray succumbed from his jungle wounds at his Kentucky home on July 6, 2020.
-In 1967, he sustained Traumatic Brain Injury (TBI) which presented 40 years later as dementia, the source of a decade-long debilitating, diminishing, and imprisoning neurological decline.
-Colonel Ray led the effort to pass legislation to permit Kentucky vets with TBI and PTSD to have access to hyperbaric oxygen treatments in local hospitals.
-The Colonel learned that TBI and PTSD are literally wounds in the brain and the meds and psychological therapies may be helpful, but oxygen is much more promising.
-Colonel’s injuries were long ago and his brain and the neurological system had aged considerably by the time his diagnosis was delivered by the Amen Clinic.
+Veterans suffering with TBI were blocked from hyperbaric oxygen treatments, or HBOT, Colonel Ray and his wife aided by Eric Koleda led the effort to pass legislation to permit Kentucky vets with TBI and PTSD to have access to hyperbaric oxygen treatments already available in local hospitals.
+TBI and PTSD are literally wounds in the brain and the meds and psychological therapies may be helpful, but oxygen is much more promising.
 In 2018, the “Colonel Ronald D. Ray Traumatic Brain Injury Act” was passed and signed into law by Governor Matt Bevin.
-This legislation opened the chambers to veterans suffering from TBI and PTSD which before were closed to them.
-Colonel Ray’s brain and spinal cord were donated to Boston University’s study on brain injuries at its CTE Center.
+This legislation began the long work of HBOT4KYVETS to finally open oxygen chambers to veterans.
+As his last contribution to welfare of the nation’s veterans, Colonel Ray’s brain and spinal cord were donated to Boston University’s study on brain injuries at its CTE Center.